-- 5.7.
-ECCC employees involved in the design, conduct, management, review, communication or use of research and science understand and conduct themselves in a manner consistent with the principles of scientific integrity. - 5.8.
-As appropriate and to the extent possible, allegations of breach of the principles of scientific integrity (as defined in s.
-6) are addressed through a fair, impartial, efficient, confidential and respectful process.
+4.5.
+Employees involved in the design, conduct, management, review, provision of advice on or input into, use or communication of research,

+- science, or related activities understand and conduct themselves in manner consistent with the principles of scientific integrity. - 4.6.
+Fisheries and Oceans Canada is recognized by employees, stakeholders, and the public as a reliable and credible source of research and scientific information. - 4.7.
+As appropriate and to the extent possible, allegations of breach of the principles of scientific integrity as defined in s.
+6 are addressed through a fair, impartial, efficient, confidential and respectful process. - 4.8.
+Employees understand and seek to enhance the contributions of research and science to science advice, government policy and evidence-based decision-making.